johhonn/FlaskReactApp/README.md

 # React-Redux-Flask #

-Simple Web app that allows Users to Tracka and Save CryptoCurrency Prices.
+Simple Web app that allows Users to Track and Save CryptoCurrency Prices.

 * Python 2.7+ or 3.x
 * Pytest